-If the Netherlands’ right-wing opposition passes up the chance to join talks about tax reform, the country could end up with a far more progressive tax system than it wants.
+If the Netherlands’ right-wing opposition parties pass up a chance to join talks about tax reform, the country could end up with a far more progressive tax system than it wants.

-The conservative weekly Elsevier warns that political games could leave left-wing parties with disproportionate influence as the ruling Labor and liberal parties set out to overhaul the tax code.
+The conservative weekly Elsevier warns that political games could leave the left with disproportionate influence as the ruling Labor and liberal parties set out to overhaul the tax code.

-The two said they had reached a tentative accord for tax reform this week but refused to publicize details for fear of dissuading other parties from giving their support.
+The two have reached a tentative accord for tax reform, but they have refused to publicize the details for fear of dissuading other parties from giving their support.

-Labor, the junior partner in Prime Minister Mark Rutte’s coalition government, would want taxes to be even more distributive.
-The priority of Rutte’s liberals is to lower rates.
+Labor, the junior partner in Mark Rutte’s coalition government, wants taxes to be even more distributive.
+Rutte’s priority is to lower rates.

 But they disagree where the burden should shift to.

-The liberals would rather cut spending more to finance tax relief for businesses and workers.
+The liberals would rather cut spending in order to finance tax relief for businesses and workers.

-Other proposals include phasing out a 6 percent discount sales tax rate in favor of a flat 21 percent rate — something that should raise almost €7 billion in extra revenue per year — and giving local governments the power to raise more tax, saving the central government around €5 billion in annual spending.
+Other proposals include phasing out a 6-percent discount sales tax rate in favor of a flat 21-percent rate — something that could raise almost €7 billion in extra revenue per year — and giving local governments more tax power, saving the central government around €5 billion in annual spending.

-Rutte’s government has devolved authority of child and elderly care.
-Municipalities now want the power to directly finance their new responsibilities.
+Rutte’s government has devolved child and elderly care to municipalities.
+They now want the power to finance their newfound responsibilities.